 Deer hunters must report the harvest of feral hogs to New Jersey Division of Fish and Wildlife at (609) 748-2044.

-For more information on Feral Hogs in New Jersey, visit our website by scanning this code.
+For more information on Feral Hogs in New Jersey, visit our website by scanning this code or go to NJFishand-Wildlife.com/qr/hogs.htm.